 At the front of the house, we created an entry and library with custom built-in white oak cabinetry.
 A new center volume was built to divide the living and dining rooms while housing a television and bar.
 We redesigned the stairs to create the more open, modern look our client wanted.
 The concrete floors were refinished to show more aggregate, creating a natural terrazzo feel.
 Custom sofas mixed with unique vintage pieces and large textural area rugs further defined the space.
 Art commissioned from local artists and a rare vintage tapestry brought it all together.
 We had some fun in the powder room with a large-scale mural commissioned by a local artist.

-Similar materials were used in the upstairs master suite to create a cohesive feel throughout the home.
-A custom white-oak vanity with soapstone counter top, hand-made shower tile and warm caramel brown floor tile unified the two floors.
+We continued white oak through the kitchen cabinetry accented with brass hardware, Mountain Danby marble countertops, and handmade textural backsplash tiles.
+Similar materials were used in the upstairs primary suite to create a cohesive feel throughout the home.
+A custom white oak vanity with a soapstone countertop, handmade shower tile, and warm caramel brown floor tile unified the two floors.